Features

 Know when a saved spot moves into range.

-Conditions move into the ranges you set for a saved spot, and the app can send an alert.
-Trip Watch and account updates show in the same notifications list, so check-in reminders do not get buried.
+Trip Watch and account updates show in the same notifications list, so planned-return reminders and status updates do not get buried.

 - Flow moved into range · Sandy